The EU Blue Card as a way for non-EU nationals to be employed and live in Bulgaria and in the rest of the EU

 In order for non-EU nationals to access the labour market on an such card, they must prove that:

-The Blue Card can be issued for up to four years in total.
-During the first two years, the holder of the card may use it only in the country of issue, eg, Bulgaria.
+The Blue Card can be issued for up to five years in total.

 Definition of highly-qualified professionals for the purposes of obtaining an EU Blue Card